ElectroGamesDev/BO2-Worlds-Smallest-Map/README.md

-# World's Smallest Map Custom Zombies Map in Black Ops 2!
+# World's Smallest Map Custom Zombies Map
 This script adds the smallest map to black ops 2 zombies.

 Once the map is installed, play Town and that's it!
 Do not enable Hellhounds.